giantjs/giant-developer-guide/src/oop.md

 Giant implements trait addition through `.addTrait(trait)` and `.addTraitAndExtend(trait)` methods.
 While the former merely mixes the properties of the specified trait to the host (except for `.init`), the latter calls an `.extend()` afterwards, as traits might implement the same methods as the base or the host, and extending is the only way to avoid collision.

-Methods in the host class that override those of the base, must call their super methods **as well as** the trait's implementation (if any).

 ![Multiple Inheritance](https://raw.githubusercontent.com/giantjs/giant-developer-guide/master/images/Multiple%20Inheritance.png)

 ### Example